paulczar/openstack-chef-repo/README.md

 Requires `vagrant-omnibus` and `vagrant-berkshelf` vagrant plugins.

+Uses a box I created that has some of the packages needed for the environment preinstalled. - https://s3.amazonaws.com/paul-cz-misc/stackforge-openstack.box.

+If you wish to use a local box ( ubuntu 12.04 ) you can run this first `export BOX_NAME=precise64`,  or update it in the `Vagrantfile`  this will not only load your box but signal berkshelf and chef-solo to install any needed packages.

 Example Usage:

 `vagrant up chef`

-This will load up a chef server using `Berkshelf-vagrant` to bootstrap it via Berkshelf and chef-solo and then will run `spiceweasel -e infrastructure.yml` to configure the infrastructure as explained above.
+This will load up a chef server using `Berkshelf-vagrant` to bootstrap it via Berkshelf and chef-solo and then will run load up the nodes, environment and roles to configure the infrastructure as explained above.

-`ALLOW_BERKS=false vagrant up openstack`

-This will load up the `openstack` VM according to the details in the `:chef_client` config stanza in the `Vagrantfile` for the VM.
-The example used just installs with the `os-base` role.  you should be able to change the role to `allinone` for an allinone openstack install.
+`vagrant up allinone`

+This will load up the `allinone` VM using the role 'allinone-compute'.

 # Cookbooks #